maxmousse/spaced-repetition/specs.md

 Basic tasks:

 - [x] Setup CI pipeline
-- Add rust support to the repository
+- [x] Add rust support to the repository
-- Initialize the rust api
+- [x] Initialize the rust api
+- Add graphql codegen
 - Setup prisma and database
+- Add pwa mode to angular

 Then, pick a feature and start working on it =)